stochaGBEM/sxchan/README.md

 <!-- badges: end -->

-The purpose of sxchan is to create and manipulate watercourse geometries, particularly cross sections.
+The purpose of sxchan is to create and manipulate watercourse geometries, with a focus on cross sections.
 Because this package sits on top of the sf package, geometries can also be manipulated in the same way as in the sf package.